 Section 8 of the Proposed Policy sets forth a dispute resolution process that appears to have the potential to be exceedingly complex, particularly if the process applies to project-specific or permittee-responsible mitigation projects.
 Specifically, EWAC is concerned that the Service intends that the same Mitigation Review Team ("MRT") or Interagency Review Team ("IRT") used for conservation banks, in-lieu fee programs, and habitat credit exchanges also review permittee-responsible mitigation and other third-party mitigation arrangements.
 With respect to permittee-responsible or project-specific mitigation projects, having an MRT or IRT review permittee-responsible compensatory mitigation would increase inefficiency and likely would result in major schedule delays.
-At present, Service approval of permittee-responsible compensatory mitigation all evel of review would only exacerbate the issue.
+At present, Service approval of permittee-responsible compensatory mitigation and other third party arrangements is often a lengthy and complicated process, and requiring an additional level of review would only exacerbate the issue.
 Moreover, mitigation banks and in-lieu fee programs are subject to additional requirements to which permittee-responsible compensatory mitigation rarely need adhere.
 EWAC recommends that the Service clarify that the dispute resolution process set forth in section 8 of the Proposed Policy does not apply to permittee-responsible or project-specific compensatory mitigation projects.